AngelAngelXie/Final-Project-Monte-Carlo-Path-Tracer-with-Microfacet-BSDF/README.md

 ```
 ## Usage

 We support various user controls via the `conf.json` file located in the root directory.
+Rendering result is named `output.png`, and can be found under build.

 Running `cmake .. -DCMAKE_BUILD_TYPE=RELEASE` will create a copy of the `conf.json` file inside the `build/` directory.
 Users may freely modify the copied JSON file in the `build/` directory to experiment with different settings without affecting the default configuration in the root directory.

 ### Camera Settings (`camera` section in `conf.json`)
 - `"width"` / `"height"`: screen resolution